-Camaron de la Isla (Jose Monge Cruz, 1950-1992) is considered to be one of the best flamenco gypsy singers of all time.
-He revolutionized flamenco by modernizing and commercializing it from adding different musical instruments.
+Camaron de la Isla (Jose Monge Cruz, 1950-1992) is considered to be one of the best flamenco Gitano singers of all time.
+He revolutionized flamenco by modernizing and commercializing it by adding different musical instruments.
 He was the first to feature an electric bass in his songs, which was criticized by traditionalists.
-His image was that of the rebel gypsy, but it was his voice, though, that made him a bonafide flamenco rock star.
+His image was that of the rebel Gitano, but it was his voice, though, that made him a bonafide flamenco rock star.
 Unfortunately, he died young because of his excesses.
-Click here to view the choreography we did in class to this song, Como el Agua- AND get access to the first lesson.
+Here is choreography from the Online Flamenco Studio to his song Rosa Maria and another one to Como el Agua.

 I remember first seeing him in the Carlos Saura movie “Flamenco” where he danced with a very young Farruquito.
-He personified everything I imagined about flamenco lineage and aging with “arte”.
+He personified everything I imagined about flamenco lineage and aging with “rate”.